hoel-bagard/rlsa/README.md

 ```

 ### Usage
-The only function currently exported is `rlsa`.\
+The main function is `rlsa`.\
-It takes as input a black and white image (as a uint8 numpy array), and the hvs and vsv values (for now the ahsv is fixed as `hsv // 10`).\
+It takes as input a black and white image (as a uint8 numpy array), and the hvs, vsv and ahvs values.
 The function returns a new black and white image, leaving the original one intact.

+You can also import the `rlsa_horizontal` and `rlsa_vertical` functions to apply only one of the RLSA components.

 ### Usage example
+A full example would be:
 ```
 import cv2
 from rlsa import rlsa